-This Report has been prepared in accordance with paragraph 7 of Special Condition C5.
-It covers the period 1st April 2010 to 31st March 2011.
+This Report has been prepared in accordance with Special Condition 8A.11.
+It covers the period 1st April 2012 to 31st March 2013.

 2. TRANSMISSION SMPS Part B: General Principles and Criteria for System Management Actions

 The criteria applied in respect of deployment of system management services take account of a range of factors; these are described in the Transmission SMPS, and include the obligation to operate the NTS in an efficient, economic and coordinated manner, the impact on SO incentives, risk management considerations, national and localised requirements, forward, day ahead and 'close to gas flow' considerations.
 The Special Condition recognises that, in certain circumstances, it may be necessary to depart from the Transmission SMPS; the reasons for such a departure may include circumstances where: